Vote Forward Overview for Letter Recipients

 As a 501(c)(4), Vote Forward is permitted to do some political work but each letter uses nonpartisan language and volunteers, regardless of their political leanings, are instructed not to reference candidates or political parties in the personal messages they add to their letters.
 With volunteers writing letters safely from home, Vote Forward cannot monitor each message that volunteers add to their letters, but the instructions and getting started materials disallow partisan language.

 Vote Forward works to ensure that voter addresses are as accurate as possible.
 We receive regular voter roll updates, which include updated mailing addresses when voters update their voter registrations.
 Even with these updates, we know that voter rolls are imperfect, and that some letters will arrive at a voter’s former address.
 Even if a letter finds its way into the hands of someone other than the intended recipient, the underlying message of encouraging eligible voters to vote is still valid.

-In 2020, Vote Forward volunteers wrote and mailed nearly 18 million letters to encourage more Americans to vote.
 We believe our democracy depends on everyone participating.
 And even if recipients are not pleased to receive a letter from a volunteer encouraging them to vote, we do hope they exercise their right to vote in all upcoming elections.